lumi-ai-factory/data_management/content/index.md

 >- How good data management translates into business value

 ### Course structure

+**This course is structured so you can choose your level of depth.**
+⏱️ For a *quick overview*, focus on Section at a glance and Key takeaways.
+🔍 For *deeper understanding*, read the full content.

 The course consists of three sections:

 **1. Why data management matters**